 The balance of a plant community is not a static but a dynamic phenomenon.
 Individuals die, others germinate and grow.
 In the process, there is usually a constant change of place between the individual species.
 Especially in uninfluenced stands, in moors, and even more so in primeval forests, a constantly changing mosaic of different developmental phases occurs side by side.
 In primeval forests these processes are obviously very long-term; they lead to the fact that on larger areas all phases are represented.
 The phases that can be distinguished in this process are interdependent and can merge in different ways with specific cycles (◘ Fig. B-3).

 In terms of quantity, the species composition shows certain or even considerable fluctuations.
-The species composition does not remain the same either, especially when the external conditions change from year to year, e.g. rainy years are followed by dry periods, etc. As a result, some species are favoured in the competition, others in the competition.
+The species composition does not remain the same either, especially when the external conditions change from year to year, e.g. rainy years are followed by dry periods, etc. As a result, some species are favoured in the competition, then the others are favoured.
 If the site conditions change permanently in a certain direction, for example if the groundwater level rises slowly over many years, the species combination will also change: Certain species will disappear, others will invade from outside, until finally a new plant community emerges.

 Fig. B-3 Scheme of the different phases and their transitions in primeval forests, derived from surveys in the Roth forest near Lunz am See (Lower Austria, modified after Zukrigl et al. 1963).
-Accordingly, the phases and mosaic stands observed in Bialowiecz (eastern Poland) can also be classified in such a cyclic scheme.
+Accordingly, the phases and mosaic stands observed in Bialowiecz (primeval forests in eastern Poland and Bielorussia) can also be classified in such a cyclic scheme.

 If human interventions are carried out in the same way over a long period of time, an anthropogenically induced equilibrium develops and plant communities emerge which are referred to as cultural formations in the case of intensive use or as semi-cultural formations in the case of more extensive use.
 They make up the vegetation of areas densely populated by humans.
 The essential cultural formations are maintained by certain measures, and the succession sequence is always restarted when there is a change of use (◘ Fig. B-4).

+◘ Fig. B-4 Scheme of the succession cycle of anthropogenic formations in Central Europe, with indication of the main influencing factors.

-The sequence of succession is mostly random, depending on which seeds (diaspores) arrive first or in larger quantities on the surface and on the germination conditions of the seeds and the establishment possibilities of the seedlings.
+The sequence of succession is mostly random, depending on which seeds (diaspores) arrive first or in larger quantities on the surface and on the germination conditions of the seeds and the establishment possibilities of the seedlings and their competitive success.

 2 Pollination and fertilization (flowers, seeds, fruits)